 Leaving behind nights of terror and fear I rise Into a daybreak that’s wondrously clear I rise Bringing the gifts that my ancestors gave, I am the dream and the hope of the slave.
 I rise I rise I rise.

 You can find some short thoughts here, some personal moments, and other nuggets.
-I hope you'll join me on The Journey. *April is National Poetry Month, so along with some other posts, there is a poem every day here.
+I hope you'll join me on The Journey. *April was National Poetry Month, so along with some other posts, there was a poem every day here.